zephyrproject-rtos/zephyr/doc/guides/pm/power_domain.rst

 	};

-A power domain needs to implement the PM action callback used by the PM subsystem to resume, suspend and turn off devices.
+A power domain needs to implement the PM action callback used by the PM subsystem to turn devices on and off.

 .. code-block:: c